 Just in case you missed that number it’s…

 Don’t have a virtual tour?
-Your school is missing out on literally thousands of opportunities to provide its online visitors with an engaging and curated campus experience.
+Your school is missing out on literally millions of opportunities to provide its online visitors with an engaging and curated campus experience.

 Read on for 7 reasons your campus needs a virtual tour.